iamstefc/Kaiyo-Stefano-AE-Interview/README.md

-# Kaiyo-Stefano-AE-Interview
+# Stefano-AE-Interview
-Kaiyo is an online marketplace committed to great design, exceptional customer care, and a more sustainable planet Currently developing...
+An employer is an online marketplace committed to great design, exceptional customer care, and a more sustainable planet Currently developing...

 ## Installing this Project